SwedbankPay/developer.swedbankpay.com/_includes/verify.md

     {% assign has_one_click = true %}
 {%- endunless %}

-The `Verify` operation lets you post verification payments, which confirm the validity of card information without reserving or charging any amount.
+The `Verify` operation lets you post verification payments, which are used to confirm the validity of card information without reserving or charging any amount.

 ## Introduction to Verify